-felt among the poorest quintile of parents.
+Finally, we explore the optimal policy mix that maximizes the welfare of the initial parent generation.
+We find that the optimal policy is an education investment tax rate of 12% and moderately large pro-natal transfers-a monthly child allowance of 71 USD (3% of average income) for 18 years.
+This optimal policy increases the fertility rate by 5.6%, lowers the childlessness rate by more than half a percentage point and decreases education spending by 16%.
+The effects on fertility and education are heterogeneous along the income distribution, with the largest effects felt among the poorest quintile of parents.
 While this policy addresses the distortion caused by the status externality and is optimal from the perspective of the first generation, we find that it does decrease human capital and output over time.
-Thus, although the welfare of the parents' generation measurably increases, future generations are worse off compared to a world without the policy, at least in terms of average utility.
+Thus, although the welfare of the parents' generation increases, future generations are worse off compared to a world without the policy, at least in terms of average utility.
 We discuss several modifications to the setup that would likely alter this result.
 In particular, if (part of) education spending serves purely signaling purposes without increasing human capital, then reducing overinvestment without hurting future generations would clearly be feasible.

 Our research builds upon the economic analysis of fertility pioneered by Becker (1960) and, more specifically, the quantity-quality trade-off first modeled by Becker and Tomes (1976).
 Many subsequent analyses have used this framework in quantitative models to understand fertility differences over time and across countries (Greenwood and Seshadri 2002; Greenwood, Seshadri, and Vandenbroucke 2005; Manuelli and Seshadri 2009) and to study the aggregate and distributional implications of fertility in the presence of endogenous human capital investments and heterogeneous households (de la Croix and Doepke 2003; Cordoba, Liu, and Ripoll 2016; Cavalcanti, Kocharkov, and Santos 2020).
 Some recent work, including that of Sommer (2016), Guner, Kaya, and Sánchez-Marcos (2019) and Daruich and Kozlowski (2020), consider rich heterogeneous agent life-cycle models while abstracting from the quantity-quality trade-off.
-Recently, policies such as government-subsidized daycare and subsidies for having children have also been analyzed in quantitative models, though these typically use models with exogenous fertility (Domeij and Klein 2013; Hannusch 2019; Guner, Kaygusuz, and Ventura 2020).
+Recently, family policies such as government-subsidized daycare and subsidies for having children have been analyzed in quantitative models, though these typically use models with exogenous fertility (Domeij and Klein 2013; Hannusch 2019; Guner, Kaygusuz, and Ventura 2020).

 The key novel ingredient in our fertility model is a status externality in education.
 While a sizable body of work on relative status concerns does exist, dating back to Veblen (1899), the importance of status has not been explored in the context of fertility choices.
-Though much of the literature analyzes conspicuous consumption, the idea that people may overinvest in education because private returns are greater than social returns has been around for a long time (e.g. Akerlof (1976)).
+Though much of the literature analyzes conspicuous consumption, the idea that people may overinvest in education because private returns are greater than social returns has been around for a long time (Akerlof 1976).
 Ramey and Ramey (2010) argue that competition in college admissions leads to an education externality in the United States, but their analysis also leaves out fertility implications.
-The macroeconomic implications of status concerns (e.g., catching or keeping up with the Joneses) have been analyzed by several authors-e.g. Abel (1990), Gali (1994) and Ljungqvist and Uhlig (2000)-while Genicot and Ray (2017) theoretically explore the effect of status externalities on inequality.
+The macroeconomic implications of status concerns have been analyzed by several authors-e.g. Abel (1990), Gali (1994) and Ljungqvist and Uhlig (2000)-while Genicot and Ray (2017) theoretically explore the effect of status externalities on inequality.
 None of these papers considers the implications for fertility.
-The only exception may be the verbal ideas of Easterlin (1966), who argues that aspirations formed during childhood affect fertility choices as adults.
+The only exception may be Easterlin (1966), who argues that aspirations formed during childhood affect fertility choices as adults.